BerryWorksSoftware/edireader/README.md

     - 270, 271, 276, 277, 278, 834, 835, 837
     - Loop qualifiers included in XML (for example: 1000A, 2010AB)
     - HL hierarchies reflected via nested XML elements
-* Extensive library of version-specific plugins
+* Segment loop awareness via an extensive library of version-specific plugins
 * EDI validation and compliance checking, using XSDs purchased from X12
 * Support for additional EDI and EDI-like formats:
     - HL7